deepcomm/deepcomm.github.io/_posts/2024-07-26-deeppolar.md

 ### Polar codes
 Polar codes, devised by Erdal Arikan in 2009, marked a significant breakthrough as the first class of codes with a deterministic construction proven to achieve channel capacity, via successive cancellation decoding.
 Further, in conjunction with higher complexity decoders, these codes also demonstrate good finite-length performance while maintaining relatively low encoding and decoding complexity.
 The impact of Polar codes is evident from their integration into 5G standards within just a decade of their proposal—a remarkably swift timeline (typically, codes take several decades to be adopted into cellular standards).

-An alternate, efficient way to view Polar encoding is via the Plotkin transform : $$ \{0,1\}^d \times \{0,1\}^d \to \{0,1\}^{2d} $$, which transforms $$ (u_0, u_1) \to (u_0 \oplus u_1, u_1) $$.
+An efficient way to view Polar encoding is via the Plotkin transform : $$ \{0,1\}^d \times \{0,1\}^d \to \{0,1\}^{2d} $$, which transforms $$ (u_0, u_1) \to (u_0 \oplus u_1, u_1) $$.
 This Plotkin transform is applied recursively on a tree to obtain the full Polar transform.
 This recursive application leads to a fascinating phenomenon called "channel polarization" - where each input bit encounters either a noiseless or highly noisy channel under successive cancellation decoding.
 This selective reliability allows us to transmit message bits through reliable positions only, while "freezing" less reliable positions with a known value, typically zero.

 Polar codes can be decoded efficiently using the Successive Cancellation (SC) decoder.
 The basic principle behind the SC algorithm is to sequentially decode each message bit $$u_i$$ according to the conditional likelihood given the corrupted codeword $$y$$ and previously decoded bits $$\hat{\mathbf{u}}^{(i-1)}$$.
 The LLR for the $$i^{\text{th}}$$ bit can be computed as
 \begin{equation}